LaunchCodeEducation/data-analysis-curriculum/content/sql-part-5/studio/_index.md

 When finished, upload your completed `SQL-Part-5-Studio.ipynb` file to canvas!

 {{% notice green Tip "rocket" %}}
-**Windows Users**: when you are saving your edited file from Azure Data Studio, you may need to select the "Notebook" file type when saving the file to your machine.
+**Windows Users**: when you are saving your edited file from Visual Studio Code, you may need to select the "Notebook" file type when saving the file to your machine.
 {{% /notice %}}